wp-digital/wp-theme-skeleton/.github/ISSUE_TEMPLATE/SEO_after_changes.md

 ---
 name: SEO after changes
 about: Checklist for testing after adding changes on site.
-Need to check only points that were change and related points.
+Need to check only points that were changed and related points.
 title: ''
 labels: ''
 assignees: ''